tajmone/pandoc-goodies/skylighting-css/README.md

 Highlighted code blocks can optionally have line numbers, and it’s also possible to specify the starting line number.

-As of pandoc 1.19, it’s not possible to load dynamically custom syntax definitions and styles for highlighting, but this feature is WIP and will be available in future releases (see [\#3334](https://github.com/jgm/pandoc/issues/3334)).
+As of pandoc v2, it’s now possible to load dynamically custom syntax definitions and styles for highlighting, via the new `--syntax-definition=FILE` and `--highlight-style=STYLE|FILE` options.

 # Appendixes